 Unlike Apple TV+, Disney has a huge library of content from launch.
-Most of the recent Marvel films are here, alongside old classics such as Hannah Montana and even the full Simpsons collection.
+Most of the recent Marvel films are there, alongside loads of Star Wars, Pixar, and classic Disney animated films - not to mention all its old TV content, even the full Simpsons collection thanks to Disney's Fox buyout.
 Add eagerly awaited original content such as The Mandalorian or the upcoming MCU series like the Falcon and the Winter Soldier and it becomes a compelling package.

-However, the UK release date has been confirmed for 31 March 2020, meaning we have months to wait to watch the new shows.
+However, the UK release date has been confirmed for 24 March 2020, meaning we still have weeks to wait to watch the new shows.

-While it's disappointing that we'll have to wait more than four months for access to the same content, there are potential ways to get around this.
+While it's disappointing that we've had to wait more than four months for access to the same content, there are potential ways to get around this.
 A virtual private network (VPN) gives you an IP address from a country that you select.
 With some, you can even have more granular control over a specific region.

 It's worth pointing out that there have been reports of Disney blocking the accounts of people using VPNs to watch Disney+ - we can confirm that this is false.
 Disney is trying to block VPN servers, and so right now many VPNs are unable to access the streaming service, but some still are - including Nord and Hotspot Shield at the time of writing - and even though we were on a VPN that didn't work, switching to one that did then let us watch as normal, with no sign of Disney actually blocking or banning our account.

 Unfortunately, a VPN isn't enough.
 Signing up for Disney Plus also requires a payment method from the appropriate country, though we've found (and tested) a workaround using a US Apple ID and some digital gift cards.
 Similarly, you can set up a new Google account, buy a Google Play gift card from Amazon.com and sign up that way.

 For more info on this, read our detailed guide on how to watch Disney Plus in the UK.